TaitoUnited/full-stack-template/scripts/taito/CONFIGURATION.md

   5. Add the service to `taito_containers`, `taito_functions`, or `taito_databases` variable in `scripts/taito/project.sh` depending on its type.
 If it is a database running in container, you may add it to both `taito_containers` and `taito_databases`.
   6. Add required secret definitions to `taito_*secrets` variables in `scripts/taito/project.sh`, and set local secret values with `taito secret rotate: NAME`.
   7. Add the service to `docker-compose*.yaml` files.
-  8. Add the service to `scripts/helm.yaml`.
+  8. Add the service to `scripts/helm.yaml` for Kubernetes or to `scripts/terraform.yaml` for serverless.
   9. OPTIONAL: Add the service to `docker-nginx.conf` if external access is required (e.g. with web browser).
   10. Run `taito kaboom` and check that the service works ok in local development environment.
   11. Add secret values for each remote environment with `taito secret rotate:ENV NAME`.